 A good analogy would be learning how to drive a stick shift or manual transmission vehicle.
 If you have a clear understanding of the various gears, where the clutch is, and what speed you need to be at to shift up or down, you can then proceed to understanding how the car feels to you when it is at the correct speed for you to shift up or down.
-This lesson will provide an excellent foundation of understanding for future reference as you begin to use the assertiveness skills you will learn later on in this course.
+This course will provide you with the skills needed to find that perfect balance.

 Why Is Being Assertive So Difficult for So Many People?